 Are you pregnant?
 Have you recently given birth?
 Are you seeking guidance on ways you might welcome your new child into the covenant of the Jewish people and our community?
-We are here to help.
-Please contact our office manager, who will arrange for you to either meet with or talk to Rabbi Edery about your vision for this wonderful welcome.
+We are here as a community to help you celebrate this wonderful time and to embrace your child into our family.

 Simchat Bat - Celebration of the Daughter